adrianalola/aws-guardduty-threat-detection/README.md

 ## ⚠️ Cost & Safety
-- Stack uses public subnets and intentionally vulnerable application (for learning).
+- Stack uses public subnets and an intentionally vulnerable application (for learning).
   **Do not expose real data.**
 - Tear down with **CloudFormation → Delete stack**.